Samsung’s latest-generation of The Frame TV is here, and the asking price is steep. Is something so beautiful worth the money?

 LG has a range of the best OLED TVs known to man (one of which I have in my living room on the opposite wall to The Frame!), while Samsung prefers to produce lower cost panels with some clever tech to play catch up.

 The panel in the 43-inch Frame unit I have is a QLED panel.
 The Q in the name stands for “quantum”, as in quantum dot.
-Samsung can’t beat LG at the depth of its blacks between QLED and OLED, so it’s going the opposite route and trying to beat it on vivid colour.
+Samsung can’t beat LG at the depth of its blacks between QLED and OLED.
+That’s why Samsung is going the opposite route and trying to beat it on vivid colour.

 Quantum dot is the fancy name for a film sitting in the middle of the LED display that enhances the colours (hence, QLED).
 Like, a lot.

-As a result, Samsung’s QLED Frame TVs produce colour that is so vivid it tricked my girlfriend into thinking it was an OLED when we booted up Planet Earth 2 from the comfort of bed one night.
-It’s absolutely gorgeous, and the upgrade to a 4K panel is more than welcome, especially on a 43-inch model where everything looks tight, bright and vivid.
+As a result, Samsung’s QLED Frame TVs produce colour that is so vivid it tricked my girlfriend into thinking it was an OLED.
+It’s gorgeous, and the upgrade to a 4K panel is more than welcome.
+Especially on a 43-inch model where everything looks tight, bright and vivid.

 Unless you’re about to drop $10,000 or more on an LG Wallpaper OLED TV, the picture quality in tandem with the design of The Frame makes it an unbeatable wall-mounted combo.